 Ian O. Russell

-Ian Russell’s practice involves a variety of employment and labor issues.
-He represents union clients and individual employees in cases before private arbitrators, the National Labor Relations Board, the Massachusetts Department of Labor Relations, the Massachusetts Commission Against Discrimination, and the Massachusetts state and federal courts.
-He has also worked extensively on state and federal class actions involving failure to pay overtime wages, gratuities and misclassification of employees as independent contractors.
+Ian Russell’s practice involves a variety of labor and employment issues.
+He represents union clients in both the private and public sector.
+He regularly represents clients in cases before private arbitrators, the National Labor Relations Board, the Massachusetts Department of Labor Relations, the Massachusetts Commission Against Discrimination, and the Massachusetts state and federal courts.
+He has also worked extensively on state and federal class actions involving failure to pay overtime wages, gratuities and the misclassification of employees as independent contractors.
 He has substantial experience in appellate matters, having authored briefs in cases before the United States Court of Appeals for the First Circuit and the United States Court of Appeals for the Eleventh Circuit, and having argued before the Massachusetts Supreme Judicial Court and the Massachusetts Appeals Court.
-He was named a Rising Star by Super Lawyers Magazine in 2013, 2014, and 2015.
+He was named a Rising Star by Super Lawyers Magazine between 2013 and 2018.
+He has been named as a Super Lawyer in Employment and Labor Law each year since 2019.

 Commonwealth of Massachusetts